Skip to main content

 • Affinity I/O mask

 SQL Server uses all CPUs available from the operating system (if the per-processor core license is chosen).
-It creates schedulers on all the CPUs to make best use of the resources for any given workload.
+It also creates schedulers f0r each CPU to make best use of the resources for any given workload.
 When multitasking, the operating system or other applications on the server can switch process threads from one processor to another.
 SQL Server is a resource-intensive application, and performance can be affected when this occurs.
 To minimize the impact, you can configure the processors so that all of the SQL Server load is directed to a preselected group of processors.
 This is achieved by using the CPU affinity mask.

 Max Degree of Parallelism (MAXDOP)